Yahshemi/SN-Notes/sn_needit_notes_readme .md

 The new application is loaded in Studio for development to begin.
 There are no default application files.

 Configure the new application in the General Info pane.

+## Exercise: Create the Delete Me Application

+In this exercise, you will use Studio and Guided App Creator to create and delete the Delete Me application.

+###### Create the Delete Me Application

+- In the main ServiceNow browser window, use the Application Navigator to open System Applications > Studio.

+- In the Select Application dialog, click the Create Application button.

+- If you see the Guided App Creator Welcome screen, click the Let's get started button.

+- Configure the application.

+    Name:Delete Me
+    Description: Temporary App

+- Note the Scope value and its syntax.
+You do not need to do anything with this value, but it is important to understand for application file naming.

+- Click the Create button.

+- Click the Continue in Studio (Advanced) link to open the Select Application dialog.

+- Click the Delete Me link to open the application in Studio for editing.

+###### Delete the Delete Me Application
+Delete the Delete Me application from the Application Settings record.

+- In Studio, click the File menu and select the Settings menu item.

+- Click the Delete button.

+-In the Confirmation dialog, click the Delete button to confirm that you want to delete the application.

+- When prompted, type the word delete into the dialog, then click the OK button.

+- In the Progress dialog, click the Done button.

+- Close the Studio browser tab.

 ## Contact